Menopause

 Lifestyle measures have been demonstrated to be very effective at preventing disease.
 The most important appear to be exercise and smoking cessation.
 Diet is also important; women should supplement with 1500 mg calcium and /1,000 IU Vitamin D daily.

 Hot flashes or vasomotor symptoms can be effectively treated with HRT.
 Other options include clonidine, venlafaxine, SSRIs, and gabapentin.
-The effect of black cohosh is controversial.
-Non-pharmacologic options include breathable clothing, ice packs, and fans for cooling, and relaxation techniques, yoga, biofeedback, and exercise.
+The effect of soy, black cohosh, and evening primrose oil is controversial.
+Non-pharmacologic options include breathable clothing, ice packs, and fans for cooling; and relaxation techniques, yoga, biofeedback, and exercise.

-Vaginal atrophy and other symtpoms can be treated with HRT, orally or locally.
-Lubricating gels may be helpful, along with Kegel exercises and decreased caffeine intake to help with incontinence.
+Vaginal atrophy can be treated with topical estrogen or lubricating gels may be helpful.
+Kegel exercises and decreased caffeine intake to help with incontinence.

 Hormone replacement therapy (HRT)